Changissnz/nu_merchant_principal/README.md

 the devices responsible for containing that information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.
-Like the Game of Telephone, very well-known to many areas of the modern world, regardless of the area's technological and cultural prestige, vulture organization into cryptographic configurations may not produce the security intended.
+Like the Game of Telephone, very well-known in many areas of the modern world, regardless of the area's technological and cultural prestige, vulture organization into cryptographic configurations may not produce the security intended.